snandakumar87/event-stream-decisions/README.md

 # event stream decisions

+This demo shows how we can define a guided decision table in Red Hat decision manager and get the kjar imported as dependency inside of a spark application.
+The spark job reads a customer profile (in json format) with real time events and a set of training models which can be fed in from within a big data analysis engine (using AI/ML).
+The job when complete outputs the CustomerProfile with useful events which can be sent to downstream systems for taking action.
+The events are filtered by passing them through a guided decision table which analyses real time events against training models analyzed over a historic time period.

+Refer to https://github.com/snandakumar87/PersonalizationRules for the rules project.
+The project can be imported on Red Hat Decision Manager by importing the Repository link.
+Since the Spark Application code needs the mvn dependency for the rule, this has build and deployed so that it is available in the local maven repo.
+For the purpose of testing, i have added a static version of the rule mvn jar in the repo.

 a project for processing an event stream using business rules

 the subdirectories in this repository are applications that comprise this